 Most people struggle to differentiate between effective workouts and potentially harmful ones.
 However, experts have a few rules for you to stand by in the future.
 First, you must never ignore shoulder pain.
-DO NOT train through pain because it does lead to more serious injury.
+DO NOT train through the pain because it does lead to more serious injury.
 You will then need longer and more invasive treatment.
 Doctors state that if you experience pain, try to incorporate rest and a modification period into your program to keep the muscles from inflammation.
 This will teach them how to be exercised safely.

 Also, beware of exercises that require excessive internal rotation of the shoulder.
 This includes front raises, lateral raises with thumbs down, and upright rows.
 These exercises put the supraspinatus muscle in a potentially compromised position.
 Lastly, effective workouts require you to strengthen your middle, lower trapezius and rhomboids to increase shoulder blade stability.
 Reverse fly’s with straight elbows is a fantastic exercise to target the middle trapezius muscles.
 This should be included in all your effective workouts.

 Lastly, you must keep your external rotators strong and your internal rotator muscles flexible.
 This will completely avoid a poor internal/external strength ratio, which results in the humeral head pulling forward.
 Don’t forget to stretch regularly after effective workouts.
 Recovery is just as important as strengthening.

 Be careful of the upper body workouts you find on the internet.
 It is full of exercises that are designed for the general population.
 What’s the issue?
 Well, they weren’t necessarily designed for your body.
 That’s why it’s good to start off with exercises like these that will improve your range of motion and strengthen both your rotator cuff and scapula.